francescoweb1010/Modeling-Protein-Protein-Interactions-for-the-HIV-disease/README.md

-# Bioinformatics-Network-Medicine

-## Modeling PPIs for the HIV disease: computational insights and graph-based investigation methods
+# Modeling Complex Biological Networks: Protein-Protein Interactions for the HIV disease

-### Francesco Russo, Iason Tsardanidis, Michele Cernigliaro

 This a project for Bioinformatic course of Data Science @LaSapienza.
 We worked on Network Medicine performing exploration of information sources, followed by Data Analysis, Enrichment Analysis, Clustering Methods, Network theory and measures.